 9.2 If no written notice, as referred to in 9.1, is received by the Company the RTS Data and existing copies of RTS Data will be deleted by the Company between 90 and 120 days after the Cessation Date.

 9.3 Notwithstanding 9.1 and 9.2 each Contracted Processor may retain RTS Data to the extent that Data Protection Law or any other law or regulation requires storage thereof.

 10. Audit Rights

-10.1 Subject to 10.2, the Company will make available to the Service User, on request, all information necessary to demonstrate compliance with the obligations laid down in Article 28 of the GDPR and will allow for and contribute to audits, including inspections, by the Service User or another auditor mandated by the Service User in relation to the Processing of RTS Data by the Contracted Processors.
+10.1 Subject to 10.2, the Company will make available to the Service User, on request, all information necessary to demonstrate compliance with the obligations laid down in Article 28 of the GDPR, or any similar obligations under Data Protection Law, and will allow for and contribute to audits, including inspections, by the Service User or another auditor mandated by the Service User in relation to the Processing of RTS Data by the Contracted Processors.

 10.2 With regard to 10.1, the Company will immediately inform the Service User if, in its opinion, an instruction infringes the GDPR or other Data Protection Law.

 11.1 Subject to 11.2 and 11.3, the Service User acknowledges and agrees that the RTS Data may be Processed in any locations around the world where Contracted Processors maintain data processing operations as necessary to provide the Service as set forth in the Agreement.